-Learning to crochet is hard!
-It seems all very complicated and once you get your head around all the weird stitches and terms somehow your work just doesn’t look right….
+Learning to crochet is hard (check out this article if you’re beginning)!
+It seems all very complicated: you get your head around all the weird stitches and terms somehow your work just doesn’t look right….
 Well there are lots of mistakes beginner crocheters make that can make your work look wrong and can lead to lots of frustration.
-So I’m here to help with the 5 big mistakes that I made when I first learned to crochet:
+So I’m here to help with the 5 big crochet mistakes that I made when I first learned to crochet:

 1. Using the Wrong Hook and Yarn

 Now really there’s no such thing as the wrong yarn or the wrong hook, you can use whatever you darn well feel like!!
 And all the different combinations you find will give you a different look each time.
 However, for a beginner it is good to have a few guidelines and stick to the rules a little.